dglass710/pwned/ReadMe.md

       4. Runs `Update` simulating user input to update the database.
       5. Runs `Update` with the full update option to verify it recreates the existing database.
       6. Removes the database file again (only if it exists but it should exist due to the previous step).
-      7. Runs `Update` with partial update to ensure it handles the absence of the database file.
+      7. Runs `Update` with the partial update option to ensure it handles the absence of the database file.
       8. Runs `Update` simulating user input to skip updating the database.

 ### Manual Update Process